'Famous Last Words'

 “Pardon me sir.
 I meant not to do it.”

-The last words of Marie Antoinette, extravagant wife of Louis XVI of France – who, according to rumour, had dismissed starving peasants with a flippant “let them eat cake”.
+Marie Antoinette was the extravagant wife of Louis XVI of France who, according to rumour, dismissed starving peasants with a flippant "let them eat cake".

 At the height of the French revolution, Louis and Marie were charged with treason and sentenced to the guillotine.